UnacceptableBehaviour/pytorch_tut_00/README.md

 **Feature map:** feature map is a term from signal processing.
 Its a map of the results from convolution operator.
 Each filter defines a specific feature (IE a horizontal edge) that we want to extract from the input signal.
 Convolution shows the response of the signal to that feature by measuring the correlation between each part of the signal and the filter.
 By looking at the output of the convolution, we can locate where the signal contains features found, hence a map.

 What criterion again?
-CrossEntropyLoss function
-Terms
-step
-learning rate
-momentum
-criterion
-optimiser
+Selected loss function here uses the CrossEntropyLoss function Terms step learning rate momentum criterion optimiser?
+Selecter optimiser function, interpret the loss and adjusts weight during back propagation based on an optimisation strategy [example optimisers here]()

 TODO - transfer train using VGG16
 VGG16